CO2 Injection Modeling in Saline Aquifers: Strategic Business Decisions - Successful Storage Project

 Site closure decisions

-SITE SELECTION PHASE
+MODELING IN SITE SELECTION PHASE

 At this stage, the models are reasonably simple.
 Initial geologic models are developed for use in later dynamic simulations.
 They will be further refined if a site matures to ‘Site Characterization’ stage.